pyoscx/scenariogeneration/docu/Documentation.md

 ### JunctionCreators

 Since version 0.8.0 the xodr module contains two JunctionCreators.
-The JunctionCreators replaces the create_junction, create_direct_junction, and create_junction_roads, which had some big limmitations when it came to create custom junctions.
+The JunctionCreators replaces the create_junction, create_direct_junction, and create_junction_roads, which had some limmitations when it came to create custom junctions.

 #### CommonJunctionCreator
 The *CommonJunctionCreator* is the class that helps the user to create the *common* junctions in OpenDRIVE, this is done in two steps: (1) adding the road to connect to the junction and its position, (2) adding connections between roads and optionally lanes.